How to Migrate Your Website to a New Host (2026 Step-by-Step)

 Note: The free version of All-in-One WP Migration has an import size limit.
 For larger sites, the Duplicator method or manual migration may be more practical.

-If you are new to WordPress hosting, our guide on how WordPress hosting works explains the fundamentals.
+If you are new to WordPress hosting, our guide on how WordPress hosting works covers the fundamentals.

 How to Migrate Your Email Accounts